 Haiti forms part of the island of Hispaniola.
 Before the Europeans arrived a people called the Arawaks lived there.
-However on 6 December 1492 Christopher Columbus landed at Mole Saint-Nicolas on the north-west and called the island Espanola, which was later anglicised as Hispaniola.
+However on 6 December 1492, Christopher Columbus landed at Mole Saint-Nicolas on the north-west and called the island Espanola, which was later anglicized as Hispaniola.

 In the 18th century Saint-Domingue (Haiti) became rich.
-The colony exported sugar, coffee, cotton, indigo and cocoa.
-However the prosperity depended on slavery.
-Huge numbers of black slaves were brought to work on plantations.
-By the end of the 18th century there were about 30,000 French people, about 27,000 people of mixed race and nearly half a million black slaves!
+The colony exported sugar, coffee, cotton, indigo, and cocoa.
+However, the prosperity depended on slavery.
+A huge number of black slaves were brought to work on plantations.
+By the end of the 18th century, there were about 30,000 French people, about 27,000 people of mixed race, and nearly half a million black slaves!

 However after 1789 the ideas of the French Revolution such as liberty and equality reached the French colony of Saint-Domingue.
-On 14 August 1791 the slaves rebelled and a war ensued, which devastated the colony.
-However the war ended when France ended slavery in 1793.
+On 14 August 1791, the slaves rebelled and a war ensued, which devastated the colony.
+However, the war ended when France ended slavery in 1794.

 One of the leaders of the Black rebels was a remarkable man called Toussaint L'Overture.
 When the war ended he joined the French army.
 The French were at war with Spain and they were fighting against the Spanish two-thirds of the island of Hispaniola.

-Meanwhile other countries were slow to recognise Haiti.
-France recognised Haiti in 1825.
-However in return the French demanded compensation for the land their plantation owners had lost in Haiti.
+Meanwhile other countries were slow to recognize Haiti.
+France recognized Haiti in 1825.
+However, in return, the French demanded compensation for the land their plantation owners had lost in Haiti.
 The Haitians were forced to pay a large sum of money, which was not completed until 1887.

-Britain recognised Haiti in 1833 but the USA did not follow until 1862.
+Britain recognized Haiti in 1833 but the USA did not follow until 1862.